ForomePlatform/anfisa/doc/user/analysis_examples.rst

 while there is no known evidence of them being causative, there is no evidence to the contrary either, as well as variants with poorer call quality.

-We first review the PGP3140_BGM_RedButton data set created by application of BGMRB.
+We first review the PGP3140_BGM_RedButton data set created by the application of BGMRB.
 The X-chromosome variants are not identified in the publicly available dataset;
 hence the X-linked inheritance mode is not applicable in this example.
 Therefore, we only review the autosomal dominant and recessive inheritance modes.